browserengineering/book/book/visual-effects.md

 Speaking of rects, let's now get rid of the old `Rect` class that was introduced in [Chapter 7](chrome.md) in favor of `skia.Rect`.
-Everywhere that a `Rect` was constructed, instead put `skia.rect.MakeLTRB`, and everywhere that the sides of the rectangle (e.g. `left`) where checked, replace them with the corresponding function on a Skia `Rect` (e.g. `left()`).
+Everywhere that a `Rect` was constructed, instead put `skia.Rect.MakeLTRB`, and everywhere that the sides of the rectangle (e.g. `left`) where checked, replace them with the corresponding function on a Skia `Rect` (e.g. `left()`).